HMS Unicorn (I72): Disposal

 In 1951, Unicorn was considered for modernisation to make her capable of operating modern, heavier jet aircraft.
 This would have required fitting of a steam catapult, reinforcing her flight deck to handle heavier aircraft and moving and enlarging her forward lift to make room for the new catapult and larger aircraft.
 A new crane would also have been necessary to handle the heavier aircraft.
 The Director of Naval Construction proposed to combine both of her hangars into a single one to eliminate problems with hangar height, but this was rejected because of the excessive cost.
 This reconstruction would have begun in July 1954, but the entire scheme was cancelled in November 1952 because providing existing carriers with angled flight decks was much more important.

-Unicorn was redesignated as a Ferry Carrier in June 1953.
+Unicorn was named as a Ferry Carrier in June 1953.
 The ship was reduced to extended reserve in March 1957 and placed on the disposal list in 1958.
 Unicorn was sold for scrap in June 1959 and arrived at Dalmuir on 15 June to begin the process.
 Her hull was broken up at Troon in 1960.